Exclusive: Boeing eyes major bond issue to raise funds - sources

-(Reuters) - Boeing Co is working with investment banks on a multibillion-dollar bond-fueled financing package, aiming to shore up its balance sheet amid a sharp travel downturn from the pandemic, three people familiar with the matter said on Tuesday.
+(Reuters) - Boeing Co (BA.N) is working with investment banks on a multibillion-dollar bond-fueled financing package as it aims to shore up its balance sheet amid a sharp travel downturn due to the coronavirus pandemic, three people familiar with the matter said on Tuesday.

+The planemaker has been trying to bring its 737 MAX jet back into service after two fatal crashes, even as the aviation industry has been hammered by the coronavirus pandemic.
+Widespread business shutdowns around the world to curb the outbreak have dried up demand for air travel.
+Boeing has also considered applying to the U.S. Treasury Department for aid under a $17 billion program for companies that are critical to national security, according to the sources.
+But Boeing’s chief executive, David Calhoun, has been wary of the strings attached to such aid, especially the possibility that the company would have to give the government an equity stake.

-Boeing is also examining the funding support available to companies from the Federal Reserve, one of the sources said.
+The company is also examining funding support available to companies from the Federal Reserve, one of the sources said.
 One of Federal Reserve’s newly established programs, the Primary Market Corporate Credit Facility, will provide support to companies issuing bonds without placing any strict conditions on them, such as limits to dividend payouts or executive compensation.

+Boeing stopped its share buyback program last year and has also suspended its dividend.
+Last month, Boeing announced that Calhoun and board chairman Larry Kellner would forgo all pay until the end of the year.

 Calhoun told investors during the company’s annual shareholder meeting on Monday that the company would need to borrow more over the next six months.